Higher algebraic structures in Hamiltonian Floer theory: Introduction and summary

-\begin{theorem} Generalizing Dubrovin's definition of Frobenius manifolds for closed symplectic manifolds, the symplectic cohomology of a Liouville manifold, Calabi-Yau or not, can be equipped with the structure of a cohomology F-manifold in such a way that, on the tangent space at zero, we recover the ring structure given by the pair-of-pants product. \end{theorem}
+\begin{theorem} Together with the boundary operator from full contact homology, the big pair-of-pants product equips the sum of the Floer homology groups $\bigoplus_k \HF_*(\phi^k)$ with the structure of a cohomology F-manifold in such a way that, at the tangent space at zero, we recover the (small) pair-of-pants product on Floer homology. \end{theorem}

 Cohomology F-manifolds are generalizations of Frobenius manifolds defined by Merkulov in \cite{M1}, \cite{M2}.
 Among other things, the vector field product $\star$ now just lives on a differential graded manifold instead of a graded linear space and one drops the requirement for an underlying potential.
-In other words, a cohomology F-manifold is a differential graded manifold $(\Q,X)$ equipped with a graded commutative and associative product for vector fields $ $\\
+In other words, a cohomology F-manifold is a differential graded manifold $\Q_X:=(\Q,X)$ equipped with a graded commutative and associative product for vector fields In particular, since the vector field $X$ contains the same information as the $L_{\infty}$-structure that we have introduced before, we see that the algebraic formalism for the big pair-of-pants product heavily builds on the latter. \\

 Following \cite{CS} and \cite{K}\footnote{In \cite{K} they are called (formal pointed) $Q$-manifolds}, a differential graded manifold is given by a pair of a graded linear space $\Q$ (more generally, a formal pointed graded manifold $\Q$) and a cohomological vector field $X$ on $\Q$.
 With the latter we mean a vector field $X\in \T^{(1,0)}\Q$ which satisfies $[X,X]=2X^2=0$ and $X(0)=0$.
-In our theorem the underlying graded linear space is the symplectic cohomology of $M$, i.e., $\Q=\SH^*(M)$, while the cohomological vector field $X$ encodes the $L_{\infty}$-structure on $\SH^*(M)$ that we have defined in our first paper \cite{F}.
-The crucial property of differential graded manifolds is that they have well-defined space of functions $\T^{(0,0)}\Q_X=H_*(\T^{(0,0)}\Q,X)$ and vector fields $\T^{(1,0)}\Q_X=H_*(\T^{(1,0)}\Q,[X,\cdot])$ (in \cite{M2} they are called the cohomology structure sheaf and the cohomology tangent sheaf, respectively), which in turn allows us to define arbitrary spaces of tensor fields $\T^{(r,s)}\Q_X$. \\
+After lifting all structures by homotopy transfer from the chain space to homology, in our theorem the underlying graded linear space is cylindrical contact homology, i.e., the sum of the Floer cohomologies, $\Q=\HC_*^{\cyl}(M_{\phi})=\bigoplus_k \HF_*(\phi^k)$, while the cohomological vector field $X$ indeed encodes the $L_{\infty}$-structure that we have defined before.
+The crucial property of differential graded manifolds is that they have well-defined space of functions $\T^{(0,0)}\Q_X=H_*(\T^{(0,0)}\Q,X)$ and vector fields $\T^{(1,0)}\Q_X=H_*(\T^{(1,0)}\Q,[X,\cdot])$ (in \cite{M2} they are called the homology structure sheaf and the homology tangent sheaf, respectively), which in turn allows us to define arbitrary spaces of tensor fields $\T^{(r,s)}\Q_X$. \\